Slow Cooker Hungarian Beef Goulash

-Easy Slow Cooker Beef Goulash is packed with chunks of tender beef and plenty of peppers.
-Transformed by a rich tomato and smoky paprika sauce, it’s the perfect beef stew for a cold winter’s day.
+Slow Cooker Hungarian Beef Goulash is packed with chunks of tender beef and plenty of peppers.

-I like to add the peppers once the meat is soft and tender.
-This way, the peppers keep their shape and texture much better.
-That said, if you’ll be pushed for time at the end of the cooking, include the peppers at the beginning.
+I like to add the peppers once the meat is soft and tender so the peppers better keep their shape.
 For me, I find if the peppers are stirred in when I get home, the timing is just right.
 It means I’ve time for a cuppa and getting the rest of the meal ready.
+That said, if you’ll be pushed for time at the end of cooking, include the peppers at the beginning.

 Serve with noodles and a dollop of sour cream.
-Or maybe try a big bowl of creamy mashed potatoes or rice ?
+Or maybe try a big bowl of creamy mashed potatoes or crusty bread rolls ?

 What Ingredients Do I Need ?

-Beef – I’ve used brisket seasoned with salt and pepper and dredged with flour but you don’t have to use brisket.
+- Diced beef – I’ve used brisket seasoned with salt and pepper and dredged with flour but you don’t have to use brisket.
 Alternatively, chuck steak or beef labelled as stewing or braising transforms into tender chunks of fall apart meat too.

-A little cider vinegar – added towards the end of cooking will balance the acid in the tomatoes.
+- Cider vinegar – added towards the end of cooking will balance the acid in the tomatoes.

-How To Make Slow Cooker Beef Goulash
+How To Make Slow Cooker Hungarian Beef Goulash

 Yes, you can!
 But you will need more stock and passata.
 This is because liquid evaporates more in an oven than in a slow cooker.
 For oven cooking use 600ml passata and 250 ml beef stock.